Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

 Ye the feet broke at the 100 cm drop…

 ## Revision #4
-Although the rocket failed the drop test, there was only failure on the foot.
+Although the landing system failed the drop test, there was only failure on the feet.
 Everything else survived, especially the leg joints, which failed back in revision #1.

-This gave me confidence in my overall design and I began optimizing the foot.
+This gave me confidence in my overall design and I began optimizing the feet.

 ![img](/img/3D1.JPG)
 <p align="center">